seandorio/TicTacToe-DorioSean/README.md

 4. the Game(grids)
 5. the reset button below the grids, if you press that you can play another game and the scoreboard will not be reset.

-in order to reset the game there is the word TicTacToe in the Upper-Left corner in the nav station if you click that it will automatically goes to the Home section.
+In order to reset the game there is the word TicTacToe in the Upper-Left corner in the nav station if you click that it will automatically goes to the Home section.